Exercise - Game logic

 Winning and error handling

-If you play with the game that you've configured at this point, you'll find that it raises errors when you try to put too many pieces in the same column and when one player has won the game.
+If you play the game in its current configuration, you find that it raises errors when you try to put too many pieces in the same column and when one player wins the game.

-Let's add some error handling and indicators to our board to make the current state clear.
-We'll add a status area above the board and below the drop buttons.
+Let's make the current state of our game clear by adding some error handling and indicators to our board.
+Add a status area above the board and below the drop buttons.

 1. Insert the following markup after the nav element: